voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 It has no fields or methods; the only thing of note about it is that it `implements Serializable`.

-A possible improvement in future versions would be to refactor the creation of DataObject subclasses to involve the factory pattern.

 ###User
 This DataObject subclass represents a record in the `User` table.
 Its non-static fields are the following (all private